 Regulation 49

 Environmental Management and Monitoring

-1. A Contractor shall continuously [and/]or continually, as appropriate, monitor and manage the Environmental Impacts and Environmental Effects [and risks] of its activities on the Marine Environment, [in accordance with the Environmental Management and Monitoring Plan and the Closure Plan].
+1. A Contractor shall continuously and/or continually, as appropriate, monitor and manage the Environmental Impacts and Environmental Effects [and risks] of its activities on the Marine Environment,.

+2 alt.
+The Contractor shall monitor the Environmental Impacts and Environmental Effects of the activities to:

+[a) assess compliance with the Environmental Impact Assessment, Environmental Management and Monitoring Plan and Closure Plan; and,]

+[(a)alt determine whether the Environmental Impacts and Environmental Effects are as predicted in the Environmental Impact Statement, and within environmental threshold values set out in the applicable Standards;]

-2. A Contractor shall monitor the Environmental Impacts and Environmental Effects [and risks] of its activities on the Marine Environment [to determine whether they are having or are likely to have harmful effects on the Marine Environment] to assess compliance with the [Environmental Impact Assessment and] Environmental Impact Statement and Environmental Management and Monitoring Plan and Closure Plans[ and to avoid risk of Serious Harm to the Marine Environment].
-Such monitoring shall include a comparison of monitoring data against environmental threshold values and a comparison between monitoring data and the effects predicted in the Environmental Impact Statement, to measure, analyse, and document the actual effects on the Marine Environment.
+b) measure, analyse, and document the actual [Environmental Impacts and Environmental E]ffects on the Marine Environment; and

+c) determine whether the activities are having or are likely to have harmful effects on the Marine Environment.

+In doing so, the Contractor shall include a comparison of monitoring data against environmental threshold values contained in applicable Standards and a comparison between monitoring data and the effects predicted in the Environmental Impact Statement.

-3. Monitoring shall be conducted until completion of a Closure Plan.
+3. Monitoring shall be conducted until [completion of a Closure Plan]/[Council decides that a Contractor has met the objectives of the Closure Plan].

-4. The Contractor shall Mitigate and manage Environmental Impacts and Environmental Effects [and risks] to ensure that these are consistent with the Standards, [threshold values,] and the Exploitation Contract and its schedules [including the predictions made in the Environmental Impact Statement].
+4. The Contractor shall Mitigate and manage Environmental Impacts and Environmental Effects [and risks] to ensure that these are compliant with the Standards, including threshold values, and the Exploitation Contract and its schedules until the end of the Exploitation Contract [period]/[term].

+4bis.
+The objectives of the monitoring and management set out in this Section 3 is to ensure that the Marine Environment is effectively protected from harmful effects of activities in the Area, and that:

+(a) Ecosystem Integrity has been maintained [or restored][, in accordance with the environmental goals and objectives in regulation 44ter];

+[(b) Any adverse [Environmental Impacts and] Environmental Effects arising from [Exploitation and] Closure are Mitigated, and residual Environmental Effects continue to be monitored and reported for the period prescribed in the Closure Plan;]

+[(c) all installations, equipment or parts thereof introduced into the Area or Marine Environment in connection with the Contractor’s activities under the Contract are removed[, following the cessation of Commercial Production]]

-5. If the Contractor identifies harmful effects on the Marine Environment that breach the terms and conditions of its Exploitation Contract or the relevant rules, regulations and procedures of the Authority, including the applicable Standards, [taking into account the Guidelines,] [and if the harmful effects is an Incident or Notifiable Event, the Contractor shall proceed in accordance with regulation 33 or 34,as applicable].
-[All harmful effects identified by the Contractor shall be reported in according to regulation 50bis].
+5. If the Contractor or Authority identifies harmful effects on the Marine Environment that breach the terms and conditions of its Exploitation Contract or the relevant rules, regulations and procedures of the Authority, including the applicable Standards, and if the harmful effects is an Incident or Notifiable Event, the Contractor shall proceed in accordance with regulation 33 or 34,as applicable.
+All harmful effects identified by the Contractor shall be reported in according to regulation 50bis.

 Regulation 49bis